Yoctol/bottender/docs/channel-messenger-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to route within your Messenger or multi-platform application.
+Bottender offers a bunch of helpers to route within your Messenger or multi-platform app.
 To learn more about how to use those Messenger particular routes with router, check out [Messenger Routing](channel-messenger-routing.md).